Immerse yourself in the world of Swiss chocolate with a tour in the multi-media museum Maison Cailler. It can well be

 What to expect when visiting Maison Cailler

 - You can enjoy drinks, snacks and desserts in the café, and spoil yourself with Cailler products from the shop.
 Exquisite chocolate products can be bought at the confectionery.

 The museum is wheelchair friendly.
 You can store your luggage in lockers, and there’s a children’s playground.

 Combine your museum visit with other activities

-Maison Cailler is located right next to the small railway station Broc-Fabrique.
-It’s close to the beautiful medieval village of Gruyères, which hosts even more chocolate stores as well as the cheese-making factory La Maison du Gruyère and a beautiful castle can be found here too.
+Maison Cailler is located next to the small railway station Broc-Fabrique.
+It’s close to the beautiful medieval village Gruyères, which hosts even more chocolate stores.
+The cheese-making factory La Maison du Gruyère and a beautiful castle can be found here too.